Does this describe your son?

 - Make self-defeating comments about himself such as “No one likes me”

 Most boys who have social anxiety feel very isolated as they often believe that no other boys have the same struggles as them.
-Social anxiety is common in boys diagnosed with ADHD and related challenges yet often inaccurately mistaken for difficulty with social skills.
+Social anxiety is common in boys diagnosed with ADHD as well as learning disabilities yet often mistaken for difficulty with social skills.

 The focus of our work is teaching strategies to push through anxiety producing situations, develop self-advocacy skills and independent problem solving skills.
 Additionally, we teach parents how to help their sons develop resiliency and not enable their avoidance behaviors.